ragnvald/qdgc/readme.txt

 Conditions
 ----------
 Delivered to the user as-is.
 No guarantees.
 If you find errors, please tell me and I will try to fix it.
+Suggestions for improvements can be adressed to the github repository: https://github.com/ragnvald/qdgc

 Thankyou
 --------